GET IT WRITE! – Promotional pens for small business

 For those who would like to stand on ceremony and present a pen as a corporate or employee gift, there are designer, pen-maker-brand pens available for customisation.
 Fountain, Cross, Waterman, Parker, Balmain and Balenciaga – any you like.
 The name alone carries weight, then put your company name next to it and it definitely says something.
-In fewer volumes, these types of staff awards and corporate gifts are well within your reach.
+In smaller volumes, these types of staff awards and corporate gifts are well within your reach.
 The practicality of such a gift combined with the power of the pen as a promotional product is an effective marketing move.

 We live in a day when plastic and metal are not our only options when it comes to writing implement.
 Evolved from quills and reeds in the olden days – to pens made from recycled cardboard, cork, wood, bamboo and wheat today.
 Ethically and responsibly sourced materials like these are fantastic, environmentally friendly alternatives.
 Their natural and sustainable source means that they have a smaller impact on the environment when they’re manufactured.
 They will also leave less of a footprint when they are no longer in use as they break down in landfill.